 - It allows the programmer to insert breakpoints to break execution.

-- Allows for fast checking of errors.
+- The debugger allows for fast checking of errors.

 - A debugger is exceptional at testing software and code-related errors.
-However, an emulator can test both, software and hardware related errors.
+However, an emulator can test both software and hardware related errors.

 - To get this tool into action, we connect the target device to the PC using a multiwire cable.